aditimalviya23/Diabetes_Prediction_Model/README.md

 # Diabetes_Prediction_Model
-Machine Learning model to predict Diabetes
+A Machine Learning model to predict Diabetes